SAP/cloud-security-services-integration-library/java-security-test/README.md

 The `SecurityIntegrationTestRule` stubs outgoing calls to the identity service.
 Furthermore it pre-configures the `JwtGenerator`, so that the token is signed with a private key which matches the public key provided by the jwks endpoint.
 Furthermore you can specify the `clientId` for token generation, that it can be validated by the predefined set of Jwt validators.

-Optionally, you can configure the `SecurityIntegrationTestRule` to start an embedded Jetty servlet container which then needs to be configured with the Security Filter, that is in place to check whether a request is done by an authenticated / authorized party ([example `web.xml`](/samples/java-security-usage/src/test/webapp/WEB-INF/web.xml)).
+Optionally, you can configure the `SecurityIntegrationTestRule` to start an embedded Jetty servlet container that comes equipped with a token [security filter](/java-security/src/main/java/com/sap/cloud/security/servlet/OAuth2SecurityFilter.java).
+The filter checks whether a request is done by an authenticated / authorized party.
+You can also add your own servlets to the container.
+Only requests that contain a valid authorization header will be passed through to the servlet.
+See the following test code that triggers HTTP request against the servlet container.
+One does not contain the token inside the authorization header and is expected to result in HTTP 401 (Unauthorized).
+The other does contain a valid token and is expected to go through.

 ```java
 public class HelloJavaServletTest {